Gibberlings3/EndlessBG1/c#endlessbg1/readme.c#endlessbg1.german.txt

 HISTORY

+Version 17:
+-Korlasz' Crypt in BG1: NPCs should use their SoD scripts while inside the crypt.
+-Duke Jannath should not ask for the tomes if Imoen already gave them to her.
+-Journal entries that make no more sense after Sarevok was defeated should be closed or erased (ork in progress).

 Version 16:
 -(BGT) Corrected wrong value for "start_bg1end_sod_cutscene" (by Ychap).
 -Install order syntax for PI now only considers mods that should be installed earlier.
 Mods that need to be installed after EndlessBG1 are only listed if their own metadata ini-file doesn't include a check.